 - Anaerobic resistance exercise (weight lifting – cables, dumbbells, machines, etc.)

-- Aerobic cardiovascular exercise (walking and rebounding is best, swimming, jogging, etc.)
+- Aerobic cardiovascular exercise (walking and rebounding are best, swimming, jogging, etc.)

 I suggest 20-40 minutes each.
 You can do them on alternate days – such as weights 4x weekly and cardio 3x weekly on your off days.

-I do think weight lifting and building new muscle is far more important than cardio.
+I do think weight lifting and building new muscles are far more important than cardio.